prestoalvarez/zk-pig/README.md

 `zkpig` is distributed with Homebrew.

-If installing for the first time you'll need to add the `kkrt-labs/kkrt` tap
+If installing for the first time, you'll need to add the `kkrt-labs/kkrt` tap:

 ```sh
 brew tap kkrt-labs/kkrt
 ```

-Then to install `zkpig`, run
+Then to install `zkpig`, run:

 ```sh
 brew install zkpig
 ```

-You can test the installation by running
+To test the installation, run:

 ```sh
 zkpig version